Firstly, welcome to our blog on machine learning careers and AI careers.

 So what does a day in the life of a Machine Learning or AI Specialist look like?

 Machine learning is the future and AI has become the buzzword.
 Articles and debates are popping up just about everywhere, focusing on both the threats and opportunities created by this dynamic field.
-As a specialist in these fields, your day would most likely be spent in front of a computer analysing models andtweaking them.
 There isn’t really a typical day as the role can be so varied.
 It would include traditional software development, reading academic papers and catching up on developments in the field.

 According to a paper by the Career Services of Edinburgh University, AI and machine learning are currently used in the following fields: